 Wearable Blanket vs. Swaddle Blanket

 The different materials of the swaddles and sleep sacks also provide varying levels of warmth, and most manufacturers give a TOG rating for their products.
-A TOG is a unit of measurement commonly used in the textile industry to measure the warmth of a product.
-A sleep sack with a rating of .5 is relatively lightweight and is best for babies who live in mild climates or sleep in warm nurseries.
-The highest recommended TOG for baby sleepwear is 4, but in most homes, a maximum rating of 2.5 should be sufficient.
-The Woolino 4 Season Baby is the only wearable blanket in this review that has a wool lining.
-Wool is a temperature-regulating breathable fabric that helps to keep baby's body temp stable, and therefore, does not have a fixed TOG rating.
+A TOG is a measurement unit commonly used in the textile industry to measure a product's warmth.
+Sleepsacks with a rating of .5 are relatively lightweight and best for babies who live in mild climates or sleep in warm nurseries.
+The highest recommended TOG for baby sleepwear is 4, but a maximum rating of 2.5 should be sufficient in most homes.
+The Woolino 4 Season Baby is the only wearable blanket in this review with a wool lining.
+Wool is a breathable temperature-regulating fabric that helps keep the baby's body temperature stable and does not have a fixed TOG rating.
 This property makes it ideal for use in a variety of temperatures.
 An excellent summertime swaddle is the Ergobaby Swaddler with a TOG of .5, suitable for rooms between 71°-77°F.

 Ease of Use

-Dressing Baby for Sleep
+Dressing for Sleep

 How to Swaddle